andrewchambers/p2pkgs/README.md

 If you want to help our project and mirror all our source dependencies, install and configure an ipfs daemon, then run `./bin/ipfs-pin-all-fetch-files`.

-Alternatively you read the cids listed in ./mirrors/ipfs and decide which ones you want to mirror.
+Alternatively you can read the cids listed in ./mirrors/ipfs and decide which ones you want to mirror.